denoland/manual/node/std_node.md

 ### Loading CommonJS modules

-Deno only supports natively loading ES Modules, but a lot of Node.js code is still written in the CommonJS format.
+Deno only supports natively loading ES Modules, but a lot of Node code is still written in the CommonJS format.
 As mentioned above, for public npm packages, it is often better to use a CDN to transpile CommonJS modules to ES Modules for consumption by Deno.
-Not only do you get reliable conversion plus all the dependency resolution and management without requiring a package manager to install the packages on your local machine, you get the advantages of being able to share your code easier without requiring other users to setup some of the Node.js infrastructure to consume your code with Node.js.
+Not only do you get reliable conversion plus all the dependency resolution and management without requiring a package manager to install the packages on your local machine, you get the advantages of being able to share your code easier without requiring other users to setup some of the Node infrastructure to consume your code with Node.

-That being said, the built-in Node.js module `"module"` provides a function named `createRequire()` which allows you to create a Node.js compatible `require()` function which can be used to load CommonJS modules, as well as use the same resolution logic that Node.js uses when trying to load a module.
-`createRequire()` will also install the Node.js globals for you.
+That being said, the built-in Node module `"module"` provides a function named `createRequire()` which allows you to create a Node compatible `require()` function which can be used to load CommonJS modules, as well as use the same resolution logic that Node uses when trying to load a module. `createRequire()` will also install the Node globals for you.

 Example usage would look like this: